pulumibook/.github/profile/README.md

 ## The Pulumi Book

+Greetings, and welcome! :wave:

-Hi! :wave: Here you'll find repositories and other goodies that supplement [The Pulumi Book](https://thepulumibook.com):
+Here you'll find repositories and other goodies that supplement [The Pulumi Book](https://thepulumibook.com):

-* [pulumibook/examples](https://github.com/pulumibook/examples): All of the examples in the book, organized by chapter.
+* The [examples](https://github.com/pulumibook/examples) repository contains all of the examples in the book, organized by chapter.
-* [pulumibook/feedback](https://github.com/pulumibook/feedback): Issues, errata, and discussions.
+* The [feedback](https://github.com/pulumibook/feedback) repository hosts the GitHub discussions forum and tracks issues related to the content of the book &mdash; typos, syntax errors, suggestions for additional topics, etc.

+Thanks for reading!

 <!--